Milwaukee Assault and Battery Attorney

 Regardless of the charges you may be facing, you do have options.
 Don’t lose hope, being arrested does not mean that you are guilty of the crime.
 By consulting with me, Attorney Jason Baltz, I can evaluate your case and suggest the proper plan of action and help form an impenetrable defense strategy.
 Having the counsel of a capable defense attorney is your first and often the most important step you can take in handling the charges against you.

-Contact the Law Offices of Jason D. Baltz today to schedule a FREE Consultation!
+Contact the Law Offices of Jason D. Baltz today to schedule a FREE Consultation with a Milwaukee assault and battery lawyer!